History of the Air Force Museum Foundation

 The new climate-controlled building, with Leadership in Energy and Environmental Design (LEED) Gold certification, houses four galleries which highlight the Air Force’s contributions to research & development, space, presidential airlift support, and global reach in support of the armed forces throughout the world, as well as three high-tech, hands-on Science, Technology, Engineering and Mathematics (STEM) Learning Nodes.

 In addition to the large capital improvements, the AFMF has funded several small capital improvements of approximately $200,000, bringing the total AFMF contributions for NMUSAF facility expansion to $87.3 million, or 94% of the total $93 million facility costs.

 The affairs of the AFMF are governed by a Board of Trustees of up to 30 volunteer members, consisting of prominent local and national business leaders; retired senior military leaders; and retired government senior civilian employees.
-The AFMF Executive Director oversees the day-to-day operations of the Foundation, which include the Friends Membership Program, and Development, Museum Store, Air Force Museum Theatre, flight simulators and virtual adventures, and the Valkyrie and Refueling Cafes.
+The AFMF Chief Executive Officer oversees the day-to-day operations of the Foundation, which includes Development, Museum Store, Air Force Museum Theatre, flight simulators and virtual adventures, and the Refueling café.